 - Can you think of examples of this theme from our last class?

 - Create a culture of engagement and information retention – It’s far too easy for students to coast on the mute-button through class when it comes to online learning.
-Set up an environment for understanding and engagement in your virtual classroom with these tips for teaching online:
+Set up an environment for understanding and engagement in your virtual classroom with these tips for teaching online2:

 - Call on specific students – Let your students know that you will be calling on individuals randomly throughout the course.
 Keep track of who you have or haven’t called on and constantly switch up the order of people you call on.